vmware-tanzu/tanzu-dev-portal/content/guides/docker/host-docker-internal-gs.md

 This guide illustrates running two of these services on your local computer, and the third service virtually, demonstrating communication between both local and virtual systems.

-> ___NOTE:___ While this guide can work within any operating system, the commands below assume a Mac or Linux environment.
+> ___NOTE:___ While the steps in this guide work with any operating system, the commands below assume a Mac or Linux environment.
 If you're running on Windows or any other operating system, you may need to tweak commands to suit your needs.

 You are ready to start!